 We squeezed in one final tandem bike-commute to work by coming home at about 2:00 so Stefan could pressure wash.
 It was an unseasonably warm Tuesday in October.
 After the end of Daylight Savings on Nov 2, the bike-commute season is over unless you fancy riding your bike in the pitch black darkness that is 5:00 PM in this part of the country.

 The Porch floor was in rough shape.
 I’m not sure why it was so bad but I think the Thompson’s Water Seal we used to seal the deck never fully absorbed and the dirt stuck into it.
 Maybe we put it on too thick.
 I’m not sure.
 I think we’re going to switch to a different sealer product.
+Or we should probably hire professional deck sealing service to do everything properly.
+I was advised to check out this site for reputable contractor.

 Before, it was bad, real bad and After, it’s a pretty reddish brown wood color!